 This chapter describes how to setup tunnel endpoints in a monitoring session to receive and send traffic to the GigaVUE V Series node.
 It also describes how to filter, manipulate, and send the traffic from the V Series node to monitoring tools or to a GigaVUE H Series node.

 Refer to the following sections for details:

-- Overview of Visibility Components on page 65 - Creating Tunnel Endpoints on page 69 - Creating a Monitoring Session on page 71 - Configuring the OpenStack Settings on page 134
+- Overview of Visibility Components

+- Creating Tunnel Endpoints

+- Create a Monitoring Session

+- Configuring the OpenStack Settings

 Overview of Visibility Components